 Skip to main content

 FlowGuard’s security model starts with BCH consensus enforcement.
-The contracts validate treasury rules, stream math, timing constraints, and state transitions on-chain.
-Off-chain services help with UX, indexing, and liveness, but they do not replace contract enforcement.
+The contracts validate treasury rules, stream math, timing constraints, and state transitions on chain.
+Off-chain services help with UX, indexing, and liveness.
+They do not replace contract enforcement.

 AreaOn-chain guarantee